AdaCore/ada_language_server/doc/settings.md

 working directory or dir if specified.
 Ensure that it is full normalized path ended with the directory separator.
-Visit https://docs.adacore.com/gprbuild-docs/html/gprbuild_ug/building_with_gprbuild.html#switches for more details about the corresponding grpbuild switch.
+Visit https://docs.adacore.com/gprbuild-docs/html/gprbuild_ug/building_with_gprbuild.html#switches for more details about the corresponding gprbuild switch.
 ```javascript
     'relocateBuildTree': '/home/user/project/build/'
 ```